Lotte Jacobi: Chronology

 "In the 1940s, she approached experimental photography with her Photogenics series, images playing with textures and light, realised without a camera.
 A part of her series Adventures in the World of Light was exhibition at the Museum of Modern Art (MoMA) in 1948 in the exhibition In and Out of Focus.
 In her New York studio as well as in her New Hampshire gallery that she opened in Deering in 1963, she exhibited photographers that she loved, such as Minor White, as well as other female artists."

 During the 1950s, Jacobi continued portrait photography as well as her pursuits in photogenic abstraction.
 In 1955, Jacobi left New York with her son and daughter-in-law, and moved to Deering, New Hampshire, a move that changed her life.
 There, she opened a new studio, where she both continued her own work and displayed work by other artists.
 She became interested in politics and was a fervent Democrat, representing New Hampshire at the Democratic National Convention in 1980.
 She traveled extensively and enjoyed new-found fame in the 1970s and 1980s.

 Jacobi died May 6, 1990, at the age of 93.
 She bequeathed 47,000 negatives to the Lotte Jacobi Archives established at the University of New Hampshire.

+Jacobi was the subject of a 2004 retrospective at the National Museum of Women in the Arts titled Focus on the Soul: The Photographs of Lotte Jacobi.

 Jacobi's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 Education

-Jacobi studied literature and art history at the Royal Academy in Poznań from 1912 to 1917, and completed her formal artistic training at the Bavarian State Academy of Photography and the University of Munich from 1925 to 1927.
+Jacobi studied literature and art history at the Royal Academy in Poznań from 1912 to 1917, and completed her formal artistic training at the Bavarian State Academy of Photography and the Ludwig-Maximilians-Universität München from 1925 to 1927.